-For 1 year only, we have assumed that RPI will be 9% and CPI will be 7% (2022: 11% and 9% respectively).
+\For 1 year only, we have assumed that RPI will be 9% and CPI will be 7%.
 The caps under the rules are applied to assumed pension increases.

-The underlying mortality assumption is based upon the standard table known as S3PA on a year of birth usage with CMI_2022 future improvement factors and a long-term rate of future improvement of 1.25% per annum, a standard smoothing factor (7.0) and no allowance for additional improvements (2022: S3PA with CMI_2021 future improvement factors and a long term future improvement rate of 1.25% per annum, a standard smoothing factor (7.0) and no allowance for additional improvements).
+The underlying mortality assumption is based upon the standard table known as S3PA on a year of birth usage with CMI\2023 future improvement factors and a long-term rate of future improvement of 1.25% per annum, a standard smoothing factor (7.0) and no allowance for additional improvements (2023: S3PA with CMI\2022 future improvement factors and a long term future improvement rate of 1.25% per annum, a standard smoothing factor (7.0) and no allowance for additional improvements).
 This results in the following life expectancies:

-- Male aged 65 now has a life expectancy of 21.4 years (previously 21.9 years) - Female age 65 now has a life expectancy of 23.9 years (previously 24.3 years) - Male age 45 now and retiring in 20 years has a life expectancy of 22.6 years (previously 23.2 years) - Female age 45 now and retiring in 20 years would have a life expectancy of 25.3 years (previously 25.7 years)
+- Male aged 65 now has a life expectancy of 21.4 years (previously 21.4 years) - Female age 65 now has a life expectancy of 23.9 years (previously 23.9 years) - Male age 45 now and retiring in 20 years has a life expectancy of 22.6 years (previously 22.6 years) - Female age 45 now and retiring in 20 years would have a life expectancy of 25.3 years (previously 25.3 years)